owenagnel/Turing-Machine-Converter/readme.md

 3111322326311731132223222243117
 ````

 Note that a semi-colon (or a 7) must be added at the end of each instruction line, and that the number of spaces between each part of the instruction doesn't matter in the machine table.
-Blanks are represented usin "_".
+Blanks are represented using "_".

 To execute the program, run:
 ````